 Chewing is associated with feelings of fullness and satiety that can't be replaced with pureed foods that go down easily and may make you feel hungrier.
 But if you want to try baby food, Mooloo suggests storing a few jars of low-calorie fruits and vegetables in your briefcase, drawer, or pantry for a quick and healthy alternative to higher-calorie treats.

-Is The Baby Food Diet just another fad diet?
+Is The Baby Food Diet bad for you?

 Most experts agree, a diet of baby food is just another gimmick that will likely lose its appeal quickly because most adults will miss healthy meals and the satisfaction and pleasure of chewing food with texture.

-My advice: Skip this diet that favors foods that you have to mush or puree it, and instead, eat a diet that is rich in fiber, beans, fruits, legumes, and vegetables because they are crunchy, full of fiber, and are much more satisfying than baby food.
+My advice: Skip this diet that favors foods that you have to mush or puree it, and instead, eat a diet that is rich in fiber, beans, fruits, legumes, and vegetables because they are crunchy, full of fiber; moreover; Eating a healthy diet is much more satisfying, and better for your body.

 Health Solutions From Our Sponsors